Charles Eastick: Sugar refining

 On his brother's return from Australia, Charles and John Joseph continued the analysis and consulting of sugar through the Newland Brothers practice in Dunstan Hill (inherited from John Joseph's father-in-law) and together with their brother Samuel, formulated 11 sugar refining related patents between 1880 and 1919.

 During the 1920s, only small amounts of specialised sugars were being imported to Britain as it was not economic for the larger refineries to manufacture these, so Charles saw an opportunity to manufacture brewers' saccharum, inverted sugar and golden syrup for brewers, bakers and confectioners, which led him to establish a specialist factory Ragus Sugars in West London on the new Slough trading estate.
 At the Martineaus refinery Charles was joined by his eldest son Fredrick as managing director and later by his eldest grandson Bernard, who became production director until a year after the business was sold to Manbre and Garton in 1961.

-Charles' youngest son Douglas took over the running of the Ragus operation, but on joining the RAF during the Second World War, Charles came out of retirement and had time for one last invention, "Golden Shower" crystallised golden syrup.
+Charles' youngest son Douglas took over the running of the Ragus operation, but when he joined the RAF during the Second World War, Charles came out of retirement and had time for one last invention, "Golden Shower" crystallised golden syrup.
 This was sold in grocery shops as a replacement for honey.
 Charles died two years after the end of the war and in the 1950s Ragus passed to Charles' youngest grandsons Ronald and Barry, and the company today continues to be run by Charles' great-grandsons, Peter, James and Benjamin.